It shouldn’t take too much effort to get our community to talk about breasts.

 Like us on Facebook and follow the series on Instagram @aconwomen and Twitter @ACONwomen #talktouchtest

-Almost 200 people from the community have posed for us so far to help raise awareness about breast cancer and get the conversation started… We should pause to give a shout out to the women from the Sydney Gay and Lesbian Choir, who – without hesitation – whipped off their tops and posed for us in a backstreet of Newtown, showing exemplary community spirit and a commitment to LGBTI health:
+Almost 200 people from the community have posed for us so far to help raise awareness about breast cancer and get the conversation started… We should pause to give a shout out to the women from the Sydney Gay and Lesbian Choir, who – without hesitation – whipped off their tops and posed for us in a backstreet of Newtown, showing exemplary community spirit and a commitment to LGBTQ health:

 We get better at taking care of our health the more we talk about it, the more we know, and the more we make health something that’s not just about us, but about our friends, lovers, partners and community.
 Having a conversation about breast health and care is an excellent way to start: